maltebucksch/maltebucksch.github.io/_projects/game-02-dabuda.md

 projecttype: game
 ---

-You have to survive as long as possible while all kinds of creatures want to stop you from that.
+You have to survive as long as possible, while all kinds of creatures want to stop you from that.
 Only the best players can get into the online-highscore-list.

 [Download (Windows/Mac/Linux)](/downloads/Dabuda.zip)